Sydney Storey

-Storey was born in Balmain, New South Wales and was educated at Cleveland Street High School and the University of Sydney.
+Storey was born in Balmain, New South Wales, and was educated at Cleveland Street High School and the University of Sydney.
 He was initially employed as a clerk but trained as a draftsman and eventually became a hospital administrator.
-He was an executive of the New South Wales Hospital association and the Hospital Contributions Fund, a co-operative health insurance provider.
-Between 1930 and his death, Storey was elected as a Councillor on Hornsby Shire.
+He was an executive of the New South Wales Hospital Association and the Hospital Contributions Fund, a co-operative health insurance provider.
+Between 1930 and his death, Storey was a Hornsby Shire councillor.
 He was the Shire President in 1933–34 and 1947–50.

-After two unsuccessful campaigns, Storey entered the New South Wales parliament at the 1941 election as the Independent member for Hornsby.
-The sitting United Australia Party (UAP) member James Shand had decided to contest the neighbouring seat of Ryde and Storey defeated the endorsed UAP candidate Wilfred Francis.
-He retained the seat at the next 6 elections and became a member of the Liberal Party shortly after it was formed in 1945.
-Storey lost party pre-selection before the 1962 election and unsuccessfully contested it as an independent.
-He did not hold party, parliamentary or ministerial office.
+After two unsuccessful campaigns, Storey entered the New South Wales Parliament at the 1941 election as the independent member for Hornsby.
+The sitting UAP member, James Shand, had decided to contest the neighbouring seat of Ryde and Storey defeated the endorsed UAP candidate, Wilfred Francis.
+Storey retained the seat at the next six elections, becoming a member of the Liberal Party shortly after it was formed in 1945.

+Storey lost Liberal pre-selection before the 1962 election and unsuccessfully contested the seat as an independent.
+He never held party, parliamentary or ministerial office.

-His father was the NSW Labor Politician Thomas Storey, and his uncle NSW Labor Premier John Storey.
+His father was the NSW Labor politician Thomas Storey, and his uncle was NSW Labor Premier John Storey.